aws-samples/vpn-gateway-strongswan/README.md

 #### Option 1: Deploy VPN Gateway in Public Subnet and Use Elastic IP Address

-Before deploying this stack, create an EIP and obtain its allocation ID so that you can pass it as a parameter to the CloudFormation stack through which the VPN gateway will be created.
+Before deploying this stack, create an Elastic IP (EIP) address and obtain its allocation ID so that you can pass it as a parameter to the CloudFormation stack through which the VPN gateway will be created.
 When deploying this stack, you set the parameter `pUseElasticIp` to `true` and supply a value for the `pEipAllocationId` parameter.

 #### Option 2: Deploy VPN gateway in Private Subnet and Use a NAT Gateway

 In this case, you discover the public IP address of the NAT Gateway and use it when configuring the remote side of the VPN connection.
 When deploying this stack, you accept the default `false` setting for the `pUseElasticIp` parameter.
-Since the local side of the site-to-site VPN initiates the connection, the local strongSwan VON gateway will initiate the connection through the NAT Gateways public IP address.
+Since the local side of the site-to-site VPN initiates the connection, the local strongSwan VPN gateway will initiate the connection through the NAT Gateways public IP address.

 ### 2. Determine VPN Tunnel Configuration Settings

-When using either AWS VPGs or TGWs for the remote end of the site-to-site VPN connection, a site-to-site VPN connection resource will be established in AWS on the remote site.
+When using either AWS VGWs or TGWs for the remote end of the site-to-site VPN connection, a site-to-site VPN connection resource will be established in AWS on the remote site.
 Within the site-to-site VPN connection resource on the remote site, you can download a VPN configuration file that will provide you with much of the data required to deploy the local VPN gateway.
 In the AWS management console, see `VPC -> Site-to-Site VPN Connections`, select the connection of interest, click `Download` and select the `Generic` option for `Vendor` and download the configuration file.

 Review the data in this file in preparation for passing it as parameters to the CloudFormation stack in the next step.

 ### 3. Deploy VPN Gateway Stack

-In this step you'll create a CloudFormation stack using the [`vpn-gateway-strongswan.yml`](./vpn-gateway-strongswan.yml) template and configuration data obtained from the remote site's Site-to-Site VPN Connection resource.
+In this step you'll create a CloudFormation stack using the [`vpn-gateway-strongswan.yml`](https://raw.githubusercontent.com/aws-samples/vpn-gateway-strongwswan/master/vpn-gateway-strongswan.yml) template and configuration data obtained from the remote site's Site-to-Site VPN Connection resource.

-* Use the CloudFormation template to deploy a VPN gateway stack in a public subnet based on the [Parameters](#parameters) described below.
+* Use the CloudFormation template to deploy a VPN gateway stack in an appropriate subnet based on the [Parameters](#parameters) described below.
+  * Use the [AWS Management Console](https://console.aws.amazon.com/cloudformation/home) to access the CloudFormation service.
+  * Ensure that the desired AWS region is selected.
+  * Click "Create Stack" and select "With new resources".
+  * Click "Upload a template file"
+  * Use your browser to download the [`vpn-gateway-strongswan.yml`](https://raw.githubusercontent.com/aws-samples/vpn-gateway-strongwswan/master/vpn-gateway-strongswan.yml) CloudFormation template file to your local computer.
+  * Click "Choose file" to select the CloudFormation template file that you downloaded.
+  * Click "Next" to "Specify stack details".
+  * Enter a name for your new CloudFormation stack.
+For example, "vpn-gateway".
+  * Override and/or fill in the required parameters.
+See [Parameters](#parameters) for details.
+  * Click "Next" to "Configure stack options".
+  * Click "Next" to review your stack settings.
+  * Click "Create stack".
 * Wait for creation of the stack to complete.
 Since the template uses a wait condition, the stack won't complete until strongSwan and other components have been configured and started.
 * Wait for several minutes after stack creation completes.
 Then monitor the Site-to-Site VPN Connection on the remote site to confirm that the two VPN tunnels have progressed from the `DOWN` state to the `UP` state.
 If the VPN gateway configuration is correct, Tunnel 1 will come up first followed several minutes later by Tunnel 2.

-If the tunnels have not come up 3-5 minutes after creation of the VPN gateway stack completed, then see the Troubleshooting section below.
+If the tunnels have not come up 3-5 minutes after creation of the VPN gateway stack completed, then see the [Troubleshooting](#troubleshooting) section below.

 ### 4. Ensure Routing Tables and EC2 Security Groups Are in Place